RSR-TG-Info/Telegram-Bot-Template/README.md

-A simple Telegram Bot template for beginners using <a href="https://github.com/pyrogram/pyrogram">Pyrogram</a>
+A simple Telegram Bot template for beginners.
+The code was written in <a href="https://www.python.org/">Python</a>, <a href="https://github.com/pyrogram/pyrogram">Pyrogram</a>

 # Deploy(VPS)
 <p>